 Community Meal Ministry

-St. Peter’s prepares, delivers and serves one full evening meal at Grace Lutheran Church in Lancaster, PA every first Wednesday of the month.
+St. Peter’s prepares, delivers and serves full evening meals at Grace Lutheran Church in Lancaster, PA twice a month.
 The meal serves about 100-150 members of the community.
 There are many ways that you may serve God and your neighbor through this ministry.
 For more information about schedules and contacts, call the church office.

 Food Cart Ministry